ordina-jworks/ordina-jworks.github.io/_posts/2016-03-16-AngularTS.md

 {% endhighlight %}

 ## Services
-When you make a custom service, the code you implement is reusable and can be called in any other Angular component including controllers and other services.
+When you make a custom service, the code you implement is reusable and can be called in any other Angular component, including controllers and other services.
 It is important to know that services are singletons, so there will be only one instance for each service.
-With this in mind we can use the custom service to share data across all components in Angular for example: Communicating with an HTTP service to collect data and share it with any other component by injecting the service.
+With this in mind we can use the custom service to share data across all components in Angular.
+Communicating with an HTTP service to collect and share data with any other component by injecting the service.

 ### Restangular
 For my project I used an Angular service that simplifies common verb requests with a minimum of client code.